JAKimball/JAKimball.github.io/read02-editor-and-cli.md

 ## The Command Line

+Simply stated, a Unix shell or Command Line Interface (CLI) works like a Read-Evaluate-Print-Loop or **REPL**.

 ### How to open a terminal

 - Mac - Find the Terminal program under Applications -> Utilities.
 Entering `command + space` and typing "Terminal" will get it quickly.